K-2LU/golang/03-crashcourse/README.md

 ### This is only for getting a highlight of golang in a minimal amount of time

-**Quick answer:** **I created detailed Markdown notes on Go (Golang)** based on the video "Learn GO Fast: Full Tutorial" and included inline citations to the video where specific points come from.

 ---

 ## How these notes are structured